amadeusproject/uxdesign-html/README.md

 	- 1.2. screens: the final screens composed using components.

 	- 1.3. templates: page templates to use as base for new pages creation.
+		- 1.3.1. default_page.html: the file to copy when starting a new page or refactoring one.
+		- 1.3.2. head.html: prametric header (inclusions of css & js files).

-2. assets: The assest folder, with all non-html things.
+2. assets: The assets folder, with all non-html things.
 	- 2.1. css: All .css files that are used.
 		- 2.1.1. vendor: all external css libs used into project.